Privileges and Responsibilities

-Any recognized fraternity or sorority may plan an activity and publicize it on campus.
+Any recognized student club or organization, or any university committee, board, division, department, or group may plan an activity and publicize it on campus.
 In most cases, the group sponsoring such activities may reserve a university facility.
 Advance planning and scheduling is necessary to allow equal opportunity for all organizations to reserve facilities.
 The Student Life Council has established the following policies and procedures for those wishing to schedule activities on campus.

 - The following policies have been established for orderly scheduling and use of Student Center facilities:

 - The Program Board, Student Government Association, registered student clubs or organizations, or university divisions and departments may schedule the use of the Student Center meeting rooms, Storer Ballroom, or other facilities.
 All groups must either complete a room request form available online from the Student Center website.

 - Registered student clubs and organizations may use all meeting rooms, except for Storer Ballroom, for their normal weekly meetings free of charge.
 However, a clean-up and/or set-up fee may be assessed to those groups that do not clean up or leave the room in an orderly fashion after use.
 Registered student clubs or organizations are limited to one weekly meeting per week.
 Exceptions may be made by the Student Center Operations Manager.

 - Meeting rooms are available to students, staff, and faculty for personal use/events.
 (Contact the Student Center Information Center for fees and information at 304-876-5497).